Prerequisites

-For the rest of the text, we will use to denote a vector field, and to denote a scalar field.
+We will use to denote a vector field, and to denote a scalar field.

 Del / Nabla Operator